 This study is supported by the Koller Priority Response Fund and the Albert G. Clay Endowment of the University of Kentucky.

 The current RNA-seq data was deposited in the Gene Expression Omnibus (GEO; GSE154637) repository.

-El-Sheikh Ali, Hossam; Loux, Shavahn C.; Kennedy, Laura; Scoggin, Kirsten E.; Dini, Pouya; Fedorka, Carleigh E.; Kalbfleisch, Ted S.; Esteller-Vico, Alejandro; Horohov, David W.; Erol, Erdal; Carter, Craig N.; Smith, Jackie L.; and Ball, Barry A., "Transcriptomic Analysis of Equine Chorioallantois Reveals Immune Networks and Molecular Mechanisms Involved in Nocardioform Placentitis" (2021).
+El-Sheikh Ali, Hossam; Loux, Shavahn C.; Kennedy, Laura; Scoggin, Kirsten E.; Dini, Pouya; Fedorka, Carleigh E.; Kalbfleisch, Theodore S.; Esteller-Vico, Alejandro; Horohov, David W.; Erol, Erdal; Carter, Craig N.; Smith, Jackie L.; and Ball, Barry A., "Transcriptomic Analysis of Equine Chorioallantois Reveals Immune Networks and Molecular Mechanisms Involved in Nocardioform Placentitis" (2021).
 Maxwell H. Gluck Equine Research Center Faculty Publications.
 59.

 Additional file 1.
 Summary of the bioinformatics and functional genomics pipeline used in the current study

 Additional file 2.
 Clinical and pathological findings in for all mares included in the current study